dooji2/craftsense/README.md

 # CraftSense

-**CraftSense** is a Minecraft mod that helps players with crafting by predicting and suggesting crafting recipes based on their previous crafting habits.
-The mod analyzes items in the player’s inventory, recommends possible crafting recipes and allows for instant crafting by simply clicking on the suggested output to make the crafting process faster and easier.
-It can be enabled or disabled with a customizable keybind (`K` by default), allowing you to easily toggle it on or off.
+**CraftSense** is a Minecraft mod that makes crafting easier and faster.
+It "looks" at the items in your inventory and predicts crafting recipes based on what you’ve crafted before.
+You can instantly craft suggested recipes by clicking on them (without placing all ingredients in) or using a customizable keybind (`Z` by default).
+It can be enabled or disabled with a customizable keybind (`K` by default).

+The mod also includes several additional features - keep reading to learn more!

 <a href="https://modrinth.com/mod/omnilib">
   <img src="https://cdn.modrinth.com/data/cached_images/c6d909828e500ee3995b6401247dcf3acd757e1f_0.webp" alt="Requires Omnilib" width="256">